-Credit Hours 30
+Credit Hours 30 Total Credit Hours 60-65

+Prerequisites are required for some courses.
+Evening courses may be required to complete this program.
 The Associate of Individualized Studies (A.I.S.) is awarded to students who successfully complete an individually designed curricula prescribed to meet specific career goals.